9999years/projects-for-beginner-coders/README.md

 * Make a [Ceasar cipher][ceasar]
   * Bonus: have a friend make one as well; exchange encoded texts and see if you can decode theirs
+* Make a [ROT13] “cipher”, which “replaces a letter with the 13th letter after it”; ROT13 is sometimes used online for obscuring spoilers or other text
+  * Challenge: handle letters with diacritics like á, î, or ç.
 * Generate descriptions for your favorite type of scene; an example description for a garden might read: `The garden has flowers and corn.
 The flowers are visited by bees.
 The sky above is blue.`